 The recent renovation of the former Walla Walla Gas Plant into the 340-seat Power House Theater provides a home for Shakespeare Walla Walla and a venue for other live shows.
 The design was inspired by William Shakespeare’s Blackfriars Theatre in London.

 continues its second century of performances with its 2013-2014 season.
 The community-based orchestra has played each year since it began in 1907, making it the oldest continuous American symphony orchestra west of the Mississippi River.

 During the Walla Walla Chamber Music Festival

 The history of Walla Walla is a combination of geological marvels, ancestral inhabitants, intrepid explorers, early settlers, and agricultural riches.
 The museums of Walla Walla tell this complex story of days gone by and how they have intertwined to form the Walla Walla of today.
 Many of the museums host special events, workshops, demonstrations and seasonal activities the whole family can enjoy.
+There is a complete listing of area museums in the Visitor Guide.
 Click here

 From intriguing antique stores to the collectibles found in our downtown boutiques, Walla Walla offers a shopping adventure for even the most seasoned collectors.
 Home to almost a dozen antique shopping options, here you will find a huge and ever-changing collection of antique furniture, fine jewelry, American art, musical instruments and much more.